crawlab-team/crawlab-docs/docs/en/guide/data-sources/README.md

 # Data Sources

-[Crawlab Pro](../../pro) supports data sources integration, which means you can use Crawlab Pro to manage your data sources, such as MongoDB, MySQL, PostgreSQL, SQL Server, etc.
+Crawlab supports data sources integration, which means you can use Crawlab to manage your data sources, such as MongoDB, MySQL, PostgreSQL, SQL Server, etc.

-The [Community Edition](https://github.com/crawlab-team/crawlab) only supports storing results data to default MongoDB, which stores operational data of Crawlab.

 ## Supported Data Sources